jairomelo/ph_testing/report.md

 -> These are bananas, those are pears
 ```

-Can be change for this one line:
+Can be change for this single line:

 ```
 print('These are {}s and these are {}s'.format(fruit, fruit2))